-Accelerate aims to eliminate trachoma as a public health risk in Benin, Burkina Faso, Cameroon, Cote d’lvoire, Guinea-Bissau, Guinea, Namibia and Senegal.
+Accelerate aims to eliminate trachoma as a public health risk in Benin, Botswana, Burkina Faso, Cameroon, Guinea-Bissau, Guinea, Namibia and Senegal.
 It also aims to make progress towards trachoma elimination in Côte d’Ivoire, Ethiopia, Kenya, Nigeria, Tanzania and Zimbabwe.

-Thanks to the work of endemic countries and the support of individuals, families and organisations such as USAID, The END Fund, Conrad Hilton Foundation and The Queen Elizabeth Diamond Jubilee Trust since 2011, the number of people at risk of trachoma has halved.
+Thanks to the work of endemic countries and the support of individuals, families and organisations such as UK aid, Accelerate donors, USAID, The END Fund, Conrad N. Hilton Foundation and The Queen Elizabeth Diamond Jubilee Trust, since 2002 the number of people at risk of trachoma has dropped by 91%.

 It is now within our grasp to make history by ridding the world of this painful disease.
 But more funding and support is needed to finish the work we’ve started.

 Ophthalmic nurse Givemore travels to remote communities in Zimbabwe to examine people for signs of blinding trachoma.
 He wants to make sure everyone is treated so their sight can be saved.Read his story

 Vital funding from governments and other institutions will ensure we can continue our fight to eliminate debilitating neglected tropical diseases.